travigd/documentation/introduction/competing-consumers.md

     </tbody>
 </table>

 Competing consumers will allow you to connect one or many clients to a given subscription group.
 This can allow for things like load balancing the work across them or making the clients themselves highly available easily.
 If you lose a client the workload will just be spread over the other connected clients.
-With a `CatchupSubscription` it is difficult to make a highly available subscriber (it duplicates everything <!-- TODO: Is this correct -->) load balancing is also difficult, as with a `CatchUpSubscription` each client will receive every message.
+With a `CatchupSubscription` it is difficult to make a highly available subscriber (it duplicates everything) load balancing is also difficult, as with a `CatchUpSubscription` each client will receive every message.

 For something like a projection of an event stream into a read model, a client will generally prefer to use a `CatchUpSubscription` as opposed to a competing consumer group.
 This is because when performing this process, receiving the events in order is important.
 Any time that ordering becomes a primary concern, a `CatchUpSubscription` is probably the best bet.